neams-th-coe/cardinal/doc/content/tutorials/triso_multiphysics.md

 `temp` variable that OpenMC reads from (otherwise, MOOSE will write into `temp`, which would just be overwritten by NekRS writing into `temp` later in the Picard step).
-Cardinal contains convenient syntax to automatically set up the necessary receiver variables and the auxiliary kernels to write into `temp`, by using the `temperature_variables` and `temperature_blocks` parameters.
+Cardinal contains convenient syntax to automatically set up the necessary receiver variables for temperature, by using the `temperature_variables` and `temperature_blocks` parameters.

 Finally, a number of "triggers" are used to automatically terminate OpenMC's